dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ## Tropes

-### T509: Segregation based on people's differences leads to divisiveness.
+### T509: Segregation by inherent characteristics is harmful and divisive.

 |Support|
 |---|